North Georgia Mushroom Picking Guide

 Photo Credit: Stefano Mazzei via Flickr CC2.0

-Known for their rich, early flavor and their many health benefits, porcini mushrooms are one of the most south-after wild mushrooms.
+Known for their rich, early flavor and their many health benefits, porcini mushrooms are one of the most sought-after wild mushrooms.
 This specific species has a symbiotic relationship with trees and can easily be found wrapped around roots and trunks.
-Porcini mushrooms have a thick stalk, usually between three to five inches tall, and a dark brown cap.
-Fresh porcini mushrooms are a great stand-alone side after a nice roast or a great addition to pasta, risotto, casseroles, and more.
-They are also great in any recipe that traditionally calls for cremini or portobello mushrooms.
+Porcini mushrooms have a thick stalk, usually between three and five inches tall, and a dark brown cap.

 How to Identify Wild Mushrooms